FabiLochner/Master-Thesis-Automated-Multimodal-Fact-Checking/README.md

 │   │   ├── summary_dynamic_no_web_search/
 ```

-It contains the quantitative and qualitative analysis (`evaluation/analysis`), a manual ground truth label check (`evaluation/gt_label_check`) and the DEFAME output/ results for preliminary experiments with the four orignal labels and the five tested DEFAME variants with the final two labels (`evaluation/model_results`).
+It contains the quantitative and qualitative analysis (`evaluation/analysis`), a manual ground truth label check (`evaluation/gt_label_check`) and the DEFAME output for a preliminary experiment with the four original labels and for the five tested DEFAME variants with the final two labels (`evaluation/model_results/{gaza_israel/ukraine_russia}`).

-To reproduce the results of the quantitative (and qualitative) analysis you simply need to run the `evaluation/analysis/gaza_israel/gaza_israel_quantitative_qualitative_analysis.ipynb` script for the Gaza-Israel dataset and the `evaluation/analysis/ukraine_russia/ukraine_russia_quantitative_qualitative_analysis.ipynb` script.
+To reproduce the results of the quantitative (and qualitative) analysis you simply need to run the `evaluation/analysis/gaza_israel/gaza_israel_quantitative_qualitative_analysis.ipynb` script for the Gaza-Israel dataset and the `evaluation/analysis/ukraine_russia/ukraine_russia_quantitative_qualitative_analysis.ipynb` script for the Ukraine-Russia dataset.

 ## License

+For the license and citation of DEFAME please have a look at the [DEFAME GitHub Repository](https://github.com/multimodal-ai-lab/DEFAME).

+The created Gaza-Israel and Ukraine-Russia datasets contain reformulated claims that are based on original users' claims from social media platforms and image URLs that are either from the web archive, fact-checking websites or social media platforms.
+The original content remains subject to the rights and terms of service of the respective websites.
+The datasets are provided for research purposes only, and users should verify their own rights and permissions before any use.